Bill

 AI Summary

-This bill, known as the "New Yorkers for Common Cents Act," requires merchants in New York state to round cash purchases to the nearest five-cent denomination in order to reduce penny circulation.
-Specifically, the bill defines a merchant as any business engaged in face-to-face, in-person sales and establishes a rounding method for cash transactions: if the total price ends in one, two, six, or seven cents, the amount will be rounded down to the nearest five-cent increment; if the total price ends in three, four, eight, or nine cents, the amount will be rounded up.
-The rounding rule does not apply to transactions under four cents or to payments made via electronic methods like credit cards, debit cards, or electronic fund transfers.
-Additionally, any tax-related gains or losses from rounding will not be subject to taxation, and the superintendent of the department of financial services is authorized to create regulations for implementing the law.
-The bill will take effect 180 days after becoming law, giving businesses time to prepare for the new rounding procedure.
+This bill, known as the "New Yorkers for Common Cents Act," requires merchants in New York to round cash purchases to the nearest five-cent denomination to reduce the circulation of pennies.
+Specifically, if a total purchase price ends in one, two, six, or seven cents, it will be rounded down to the nearest amount divisible by five, and if it ends in three, four, eight, or nine cents, it will be rounded up to the nearest amount divisible by five, but only for cash transactions.
+This rounding rule does not apply to transactions of four cents or less, or to any payment made by credit card, debit card, electronic transfer, or other non-cash methods.
+The bill also clarifies that merchants are not in violation of any state law for not providing exact change that would include pennies, and any gains or losses from this rounding will not be subject to state or municipal taxes.
+The act takes effect immediately, with the rounding provisions becoming effective 180 days after the law is enacted.

 Committee Categories